 Ladd scores 2 as Islanders beat rival Rangers 4-2

-Andrew Ladd scored twice to lead the New York Islanders to a 4-2 victory over the crosstown-rival Rangers on Thursday night.
-Anders Lee and Nikolay Kulemin also scored, and Thomas Greiss stopped 25 shots to help the Islanders improve to 8-0-2 in their last 10 at home.
+Two nights after a bad road loss, the New York Islanders bounced back with a key home win against one of their biggest rivals.
+Andrew Ladd scored twice to lead the Islanders to a 4-2 victory over the Rangers on Thursday night.

 Add your comments below